Pennsylvania Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Open transport is the most common and affordable choice.
-Your vehicle travels on an open trailer, exposed to the elements and road conditions.
-It works well for most everyday cars, trucks, and SUVs.
-The main trade-off is that your vehicle may be exposed to weather, dust, and debris during transit.
+Open Transport is the most common and affordable option.
+Your car travels on an open trailer, exposed to weather and road debris.
+It works well for most vehicles in good condition.
+You'll save 40-50% compared to enclosed transport.

-Enclosed transport shields your vehicle inside a covered trailer.
-Your car stays protected from rain, snow, dirt, and road debris.
-This option costs significantly more—typically 50% to 100% higher than open transport—but it's worth considering if you're shipping a high-value vehicle, classic car, luxury model, or one with a custom paint job that needs extra protection.
+Enclosed Transport covers your vehicle completely during shipment.
+Your car stays protected from rain, snow, dirt, and flying debris.
+This costs more—typically 50% higher than open transport—but it's the right choice if you're shipping a high-value vehicle, classic car, luxury model, or one with a custom paint job that you want to protect.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.